Jasonette/documentation/docs/document.md

 Now if you look closer, you'll see that each item has exactly the same repeating style.

-We would like to get rid of this redundancy by using `head.styles`:
+We can get rid of this redundancy by using `head.styles`:

 <pre><span style='color:silver;'>{
   "$jason": {